Edwards-R/understanding_docs/How to use.md

 `Maintenance` covers all of the odd corrections, errata etc which *can* be performed without causing error. **Perform maintenance operations very *VERY* carefully**.
 Performing a `maintenance` operation is fraught with risk and the potential to break things, so tread carefully.
 The best way to use `maintenance` operations is to use them to fix mistakes that were made with other operations, if said operations can't be fixed with a different operation.

 ## Compound operations
-A compound operation is a way to refer to 'operations' that the user sees as one 'action', but to the Understand system are composed of multiple steps.
+A compound operation is a way to refer to 'operations' that the user sees as one 'action', but to the Understanding system are composed of multiple steps.
 Such operations are in frequent enough use to require documentation.
-When faced with an operation that seems as though it does not fit any of the steps outlined above, the first assumption is that the operation requires rephrasing to fit.
+When faced with an operation that seems as though it does not fit any of the steps outlined above, the first assumption is that the operation requires 'rephrasing' to fit.
 Should that fail to produce a result, the second assumption is that the operation being examined is in fact a compound operation, composed of multiple operations that need to be conducted in a specific order.

 When arranging the order of operations, the priority is always to reduce the complexity of the final output.
 For example, when given a compound operation that requires the merging of species and the splitting of their genus, the merge should be performed first.
 Doing so ensures that the new genus has only the 'correct' nomenclature associated with it.

+### Example
+Annoyingly, I never documented any examples of taxonomists doing this and now the system is clean and running so well that compound operations don't happen.
+Watch this space.

 ## Effect on child ranks
 When an operation is performed on a rank with a child rank (e.g. `genus` has the child rank `species`), the currently valid members of **all** child Understandings are re-created under the resultant Understanding, utilising the same author and year as the parent operation.
 Aggregate Understandings are not permitted be transferred and are treated in the same way as synonyms.